adblockplus/adblockplus/README.md

 ### Building the extension

+Copy the `.env.defaults` file in the root directory to a `.env` file and fill in the variables accordingly.
+This step can be skipped, and is only required if you wish to enable the sending of CDP data.

 In order to build the extension you need to first [update its dependencies](#updating-the-dependencies).
 You can then run the following command for the type of build you'd like to generate: